 For derivative instruments that are designated and qualify as a fair value hedge, the gain or loss on the derivative instrument as well as the offsetting loss or gain on the hedged asset or liability attributable to the hedged risk are recognized in current earnings.
 The gain or loss on the derivative instrument is presented on the same income statement line item as the earnings effect of the hedged item.
 Pinnacle Financial utilizes interest rate swaps designated as fair value hedges to mitigate the effect of changing interest rates on the fair values of fixed rate callable securities available-for-sale.
 The hedging strategy on securities converts the fixed interest rates to variable interest rates based on SOFR or federal funds rates.
 These derivatives are designated as partial term hedges of selected cash flows covering specified periods of time prior to the call dates of the hedged securities.
-During 2023, Pinnacle Financial entered into fair value hedges with aggregate notional amounts of \$1.2 billion to mitigate the effect of changing interest rates on FHLB advances with payments beginning on various dates throughout 2024 and the first quarter of 2025.
+Pinnacle Financial also utilizes interest rate swaps designate the effect of changing interest rates beginning on various dates throughout 2024 and the first quarter of 2025.
+During 2024, Pinnacle Financial entered into a portfolio layer method fair value hedge with a notional amount of \$300 million.
+Under the portfolio layer method, the hedged item is designated as a hedged layer of a closed portfolio of available-for-sale securities that is anticipated to remain outstanding throughout the hedge period ending September 1, 2026.

-A summary of Pinnacle Financial's fair value hedge relationships as of December 31, 2023 and 2022 is as follows (in thousands):
+A summary of Pinnacle Financial's fair value hedge relationships as of December 31, 2024 and 2023 is as follows (in thousands):

-December 31, 2023 Decembe r 31, 2022 Balance Sheet Location Weighted Average Remaining Maturity (In Years) Weighted Average Pay Rate Receive Rate Notional ceive Rate Amount Estimated Fair Value (1) Notional Amount stimated ir Value (1) Asset derivatives Interest rate swaps - securities Other assets 10.16 1.97% Federal funds/SOFR \$ 543,061 \$ 42,983 \$ 1,420,724 \$ 56,056 Interest rate swaps - borrowings Other assets 3.53 N/A % \$ 750,000 \$ 3,654 \$ \$ Liability derivatives Interest rate swaps - securities Other liabilities 11.22 3.10% Federal funds/SOFR 1,569,078 (1,275) Interest rate swaps - borrowings Other liabilities 4.09 N/A % 425,000 (1,656) Total fair value derivatives \$ 3,287,139 \$ 43,706 \$ 1,420,724 \$ 56,056
+December 31, 2024 Decembe r 31, 1, 2023 Balance Sheet Location Weighted Average Remaining Maturity (In Years) Weighted Average Pay Rate Receive Rate Notional Estimated Amount Fair Value (1) Notional Amount Estimated Fair Value (1) Asset derivatives Interest rate swaps - securities Interest rate swaps - borrowings Other assets Other assets 10.36 N/A 3.25% SOFR Federal Funds/SOFR -% \$ \$ 3,198,426 \$ \$ 67,064 \$ \$ 543,061 750,000 \$ \$ 42,983 3,654 Liability derivatives - , Interest rate swaps - securities Other liabilities N/A N/A Federal Funds/SOFR 1,569,078 (1,275) Interest rate swaps - borrowings Other liabilities 2.73 SOFR 3.48% 1,175,000 (21,428) 425,000 (1,656) Total fair value derivatives \$ 4,373,426 \$ 45,636 \$ 3,287,139 \$ 43,706

 (1) The variation margin payments for derivatives cleared through central clearing houses are characterized as settlements.
-At December 31, 2023 and 2022, the notional amount of fair value derivatives hedges cleared through clearing houses is \$2.0 billion and \$877.7 million with a fair value that approximates zero due to \$4.0 million and \$47.9 million in variation margin payments.
+At December 31, 2024 and 2023, the notional amount of fair value derivatives hedges cleared through clearing houses is \$3.0 billion and \$2.0 billion with a fair value that approximates zero due to \$72.7 million and \$4.0 million in variation margin payments.

-Notional amounts totaling \$392.2 million as of December 31, 2023 receive a variable rate of interest based on the daily compounded federal funds rate and notional amounts totaling \$2.9 billion as of December 31, 2023 receive a variable rate of interest based on the daily compounded secured overnight financing rate.
+Under Pinnacle Financial's outstanding fair value hedges, notional amounts totaling \$317.9 million as of December 31, 2024 receive a variable rate of interest based on the daily compounded federal funds rate and notional amounts totaling \$4.1 billion as of December 31, 2024 receive a variable rate of interest based on the daily compounded SOFR.

-The effects of Pinnacle Financial's fair value hedge relationships on the income statement during the years end December 31, 2023, 2022 and 2021 were as follows (in thousands):
+The effects of Pinnacle Financial's fair value hedge relationships on the income statement during the years end December 31, 2024, 2023 and 2022 were as follows (in thousands):